a-marigold/crumb/README.md

 ### Features

 - Only Bun is supported

 - No classes

--   Uses Bun’s HTTP API
+- Uses `Bun.serve` routes

 ### Installation